Giulia Vitiello

 BORDERS TO BORDERS is a research project that examines border zones in various geographical locations through collective memories, gatherings and active research.

-TRACING MEMORIES is a project that explores dance creation focusing on memory and re-enactment.
+TRACING MEMORIES is a dance theatre project that focuses on language and its accessibility.